Do you have questions about recording and storing your calls with CallVault? Good news — we have answers!

 Are inbound callers told they are being recorded?

 Yes.
-When someone calls your CRM number, they will hear a recorded message that the call is being recorded and then they will hear the TPMO disclaimer.
+When someone calls your CRM number, they will hear a recorded message that the call is being recorded.
 This message will also be captured in the call recording.

 What if I don’t answer the call?
 Is it still recorded?